-However, even if a minority, there was a vocal minority (I am not clear that defining it as a minority is totally accurate without reviewing the actual list of interviews..also should we define the population in a way that accepts the support of NOM but then looks to the remainder of the campus (I don't think the minority label would hold given that breakdown) there were a number of individuals -within the group interviewed-individuals whom Professor Edelman himself had identified-that was who were less certain about Professor Edelman's his methods, the extent to which he had internalized feedback from the 2015 review, and his willingness and ability to seek guidance from others in the future, summarized as, "We worry what it will be like once he has tenure." (as we all know this is a worry we have for all tenure cases.
-I am not sure this captures the issue sharply enough....
-Moreover, they experience Professor Edelman's work as not just posing but causing reputational risk and damage to the School and to themselves as members of the School's faculty.
+However, there were a number of individuals within the group interviewed-individuals whom Professor Edelman himself had identified-who were less certain about his methods, the extent to which he had internalized feedback from the 2015 review, and his willingness and ability to seek guidance from others in the future.
+Moreover, they experience Professor Edelman's work as not just posing but causing reputational risk and damage to the School, as well as to themselves as members of the School's faculty.
+These individuals point to the difference between actions that champion the rights of innocents by, for example, publishing findings for free, versus activism where the potential for personal profit (even if not realized) raises questions of motive.